Kryptos K4 Basic Guide

 Remember it in one sentence

-The sculpture is the key.
-Read the front letter, walk to the back for the helper letter, look up the shift number, add the stencil's 1 or 0, then count backward.
-Out comes the real message.
+The statue holds the reading tools.
+Read the front letter, walk to the back for the helper letter, look up the shift number on the rebuilt chart, add the stencil's 1 or 0, then count backward.
+Out comes the message.